raydipanwita/Database/sql_bites/02_using_psql.md

 ## Exercise

-Use the command described above to load the file `music_database.sql` on the database `music_library`.
+Use the command described above to load the file `music_library.sql` on the database `music_library`.

 You should get the following output: